ajdavis25/paper-scraper/README.md

 ---

 ### WHAT THIS DOES
-this bot automatically fetches the latest **astro-ph arXiv papers**, filters them by keywords and author preferences, and emails a **daily curated digest** to the mailing list.
+this bot automatically fetches the latest **arXiv papers**, filters them by keywords and author preferences, and emails a **daily curated digest** to the mailing list.

 it includes:
 - a default topic profile (`defaults.yaml`) for new subscribers.